Alberta separatism: 1970s: Oil crises

+1980s and 1990s: Surge and decline

+Support for separatism spiked sharply after Pierre Trudeau became prime minister once again after the 1980 federal election.
+A 1981 poll by the Canada West Foundation found that 49% agreed that "Western Canadians get so few benefits from being part of Canada that they might as well go it on their own."

 Due to the high oil prices of the 1970s Alberta experienced a boom in its oil sector and the entire economy as a whole.
 In October 1980, the National Energy Program (NEP) was created by the federal government under Prime Minister Trudeau, and support for Alberta separatism and anger toward the federal government reached new level of popular support.
 Trudeau introduced a 25% tax to Alberta's oil.
 After the introduction of the NEP, Alberta's oil industry collapsed, with a drastic reduction in the number of oil wells drilled.
 Abandonment of major projects such as oilsands caused high unemployment in Alberta.
 The Petroleum Incentives Program, part of the NEP, was criticized for luring exploration capital away from Alberta.
 With natural resources falling constitutionally within the domain of provincial jurisdictions, many Albertans viewed the NEP as a detrimental intrusion by the federal government into the province's affairs.
 Edmonton economist Scarfe argued that for people in Western Canada, especially Alberta, the NEP was perceived to be at their expense in benefiting the eastern provinces.
-Particularly vilified was Prime Minister Pierre Trudeau, whose Liberals had no seat west of Manitoba.
-Ed Clark, a senior bureaucrat in the Trudeau Liberal government, helped to develop the National Energy Program and earned himself the moniker "Red Ed" in the Alberta oil industry.
-Shortly after Brian Mulroney had taken office, Clark was promptly fired.

 The 1980s oil glut led worldwide oil prices to tank, making Albertan oil uneconomical even in Eastern Canada, causing it to instead purchase foreign oil.
 This discredited the NEP – as "self-sufficiency" was one of its touted goals.
 Even though the NEP was often seen as an economic catastrophe, the NEP was never overturned by Trudeau's government, staying in place until 1985.

-Alberta still initially enjoyed an economic surplus due to high oil prices, but the surplus was heavily reduced by the NEP, which, in turn, stymied many of Lougheed's policies for economic diversification to reduce Alberta's dependence on the cyclical energy industry, such as the Alberta Heritage Savings Trust Fund, and also left the province with an infrastructure deficit.
+Alberta still initially enjoyed an economic surplus due to high oil prices, but the surplus was heavily reduced by the NEP, which, in turn, stymied many of Premier Peter Lougheed's policies for economic diversification to reduce Alberta's dependence on the cyclical energy industry, such as the Alberta Heritage Savings Trust Fund, and also left the province with an infrastructure deficit.
 In particular, the Alberta Heritage Fund was meant to save as much of the earnings during high oil prices to act as a "rainy day" cushion if oil prices collapsed because of the cyclical nature of the oil and gas industry.
 The NEP was one reason that the fund failed to grow to its full potential.
-According to Mary Elizabeth Vicente, an Edmonton librarian who wrote an article on the National Energy Program in 2005, the popular western slogan during the NEP, appearing on many bumper stickers, was "Let the Eastern bastards freeze in the dark."
+A popular slogan that appeared on bumper stickers was "Let the Eastern bastards freeze in the dark."
 Other bumpers stated "I'd rather push this thing a mile than buy gas from PetroCan."